 provides you with all the information you need to build your campaign strategy, populate a campaign action plan and pick up some key strategies for running a successful campaign.

 The seven elements are part of our good practice formula and are key to running a successful flu fighter campaign, please see our infographic for a visual summary.
 A recent study by Stead et al (2018) showed the seven elements help improve flu vaccination uptake in trusts.
 The seven elements are:

 An effective communications plan is key to a successful flu campaign.
 We suggest tailoring your strategy to your organisation and mixing up your communications channels (Twitter, intranet and email) to keep staff regularly updated throughout your campaign.
 Our communications toolkit contains techniques to help you communicate better with your workforce.
 For an in-depth look at social media, we also have a two page social media toolkit which includes a selection of example tweets.
-Follow our Twitter @NHSflufighter and sign up to our closed Facebook group to join our community of flu fighters across the nation.

 2. Balanced flu team